Espe's Rasbora

 Description

-The Espe's Rasbora is a slender fish.
-The primary body color is copper-orange.
-Their body color appears to be increasingly reflective approaching the lateral line.
-Espe's Rasboras have a black lambchop shaped marking on their sides.
-The fins are clear, except for yellow triangles on the dorsal fin and tail.
+The Espe’s Rasbora is a small slender fish, reaching a total length of just over 1 inch (3 cm).
+They have a typical lifespan of 3 to 5 years with good care.
+Their primary color is copper-orange with a pinkish blush, and the body color appears to be increasingly reflective approaching the lateral line.
+It has a black lambchop-shaped marking on the side, and the fins are clear except for yellow triangles on the dorsal fin and tail.
+Depending on point of origin, some specimens are a more intense red.

 Fish Keeping Difficulty